AlonBarak-dev/OS_4/README.md

 with three different clients (Processes). the clients receives their input from the text file "test.txt". in order to run the test do the following:
-1. Compile the code - $ make
+1. Compile the code - $ make all
 2. Run the Test - $ ./test

-- Ignore the prints on the screen, its the process log.
+- Ignore the prints on the screen, its the process log. <br>
+- Should see 'BARAK' 3 times and then 'ALON' 3 times <br>

 - P.S.
 The client connect directly to the server and no work should be done by the user!